 Section 4.06 of the City Charter requires each candidate to be nominated by petition, signed by the number of qualified voters required by state law.
-State law [Election Code 143.005(d)] requires that petitions must contain one-half of one percent of the total votes received in the most recent mayoral general election.
+State law [Election Code 143.005(d)] requires that petitions must contain the greater of 25 or one-half of one percent of the total votes received in the most recent mayoral general election.
 Signatures must be from qualified voters of the City of Richardson and must be signed in ink.
 The Council/Mayor place position you are seeking must be indicated on the petition form before requesting signatures.

 Petitions and applications for a place on the ballot must be filed with the City Secretary during the filing period for the election.
 Specific dates will be posted to this page for the next City Council Election.

 Petitions should include the signature of the resident, the printed name, residence address, county of registration, date signed, date of birth and/or the voter registration certificate number.
 It is also a good idea to obtain more than the required number of signatures in the event that some may be rejected during the validation process.

 To obtain a current list of registered voters, contact the Dallas County Elections Department at 214-819-6389 or the Collin County Elections Department at 972-424-1460 Ext.
 1990.

 Petition forms must be notarized.
 In the event that you have a friend or family member circulate your petitions, please be sure that they appear before a notary and sign the affidavit on each petition sheet.
 If the same person obtains signatures on more than one sheet, the sheets may be stapled together and the top page notarized.
 All pages must be turned in at the time of filing.

 Title 15 of the Texas Election Code pertains to campaign contributions and expenditures.
 Financial reports must be completed by the candidate or the candidate's Campaign Treasurer (signed only by the candidate), and filed with the City Secretary.